louismullie/closet/README.md

 ### Deploying

 Using Capistrano, you can deploy your app right from your public or private GitHub repo.
-Edit your `config/deploy.rb` file to match your server and repository information.
+First, you need to create an account for your user on your remote machine (do *not* run as root, and if you must, use an encrypted shell).
+Then, edit your `config/deploy.rb` file to match your server and repository information.
 Then, run:

     cap deploy        # Deploy to remote server.

-### Localization

-**Dynamic Fields**

-To make a Mongoid field localizable, add `localize: true` to the field options in the model file.
-In the database, insert a second field containing a hash with the text to use for each locale, e.g. `{en: 'hello', fr: 'bonjour'}`.
-The name of this field should be X_translations, where X is the name of the localized field.

-**Localizing Static Fields**

-Setup your static fields in config/locales/, following the examples provided.
-In your HAML template, use `translate :name` (or the short form `t :name`) to automatically insert the appropriate translation based on the user locale.

-### Authentication

-Closet comes with out-of-the-box user login and registration using Omniauth.
-To use Twitter, Facebook and/or Google within your application, register your app with the relevant service and enter your app keys in the `config/omniauth.rb` file.
-Sample keys are provided for you to test your setup.